nixworks/public/README.md

 ##### Earthquakes in 2018
 ### [A military helicopter surveying the damage, carrying the Governor of Oaxaca Alejandro Murat Hinojosa and Mexico's Secretary of the Interior Alfonso Navarrete Prida, crashes over Jamiltepec, killing 13 people on the ground.
 These deaths are the only known ones related to the earthquake reported so far. ](/news/2018/02/17/a-military-helicopter-surveying-the-damage-carrying-the-governor-of-oaxaca-alejandro-murat-hinojosa-and-mexico-s-secretary-of-the-interior.md)
-_Context: Governor of Oaxaca, Jamiltepec, 2018 Oaxaca earthquake, Earthquakes in 2018, Mexico's Secretary of the Interior, Alfonso Navarrete Prida, Alejandro Murat Hinojosa_
+_Context: Jamiltepec, Earthquakes in 2018, Mexico's Secretary of the Interior, Alfonso Navarrete Prida, Governor of Oaxaca, Alejandro Murat Hinojosa, 2018 Oaxaca earthquake_

 ##### Murder of Zainab Ansari
 ### [An Anti-Terrorism Court in Lahore, Pakistan, sentences Imran Ali to death, for the rape and murder of 7-year-old Zainab Ansari.
 The victim's family demands Ali's hanging to be conducted in public. ](/news/2018/02/17/an-anti-terrorism-court-in-lahore-pakistan-sentences-imran-ali-to-death-for-the-rape-and-murder-of-7-year-old-zainab-ansari-the-victim-s.md)